olliw42/mLRS-docu/docs/FRSKY_R9_TX.md

 5. Follow the instructions in the next section to flash the mLRS firmware.

-If you have already flashed previously via ST-Link, you can still insteall the ELRS bootloader by using ST-Link one last time:
+If you have previously flashed via ST-Link, you can install the ELRS bootloader using ST-Link instead:

 1. Download the [r9m\_bootloader.bin](https://github.com/ExpressLRS/ExpressLRS/blob/master/src/bootloader/r9m_bootloader.bin?raw=true) file from the ExpressLRS git repository.

 2. Connect to the R9M and perform a full chip erase.

-3. Flash it to the beginning of the flash (0x8000000).
+3. Flash the bootloader.bin to the beginning of the flash (address 0x8000000).

 4. Follow the instructions in the next section to flash the mLRS firmware.